Effervescent

 Design Process

-When starting this project, I knew I wanted each garment to be reversible and available in multiple color variations.
-But I also wanted to push versatility further, beyond simple reversibility.
+When starting this project, I knew I wanted each garment to be reversible in order to offer multiple color variations within a single piece.
+However, I also wanted to push versatility further, beyond simple reversibility.

-During my research, I found limited examples of garments with both practical and style-forward versatility.
-One exception was a piece from the Goldstein Museum of Design’s 1980s exhibit.
-While it may not have been intended for versatility, the dress featured a metal zipper running through the garment, which inspired me to use zippers in my own designs — not just as closures, but as connectors, allowing pieces to be attached or detached to transform their silhouette.
+During my research, I found limited market examples of garments that combined versatility with a style-forward approach.
+However, one inspiration was a piece featured in the Goldstein Museum of Design’s 1980s exhibit.
+It incorporated a metal zipper running through the garment.
+Although the zipper in the original design was not fully functional, it inspired me to integrate zippers into my own designs — not merely as closures, but as connectors that allow pieces to be attached or detached, transforming the silhouette.

 Moodboard and Inspiration